ccatto/pickleballcatto/Training/standard-schedule.md

 ### Setup
 - One person at net, one at baseline
 - Baseline person serves
-- Net person cannot return in kitchen
+- Net person cannot return in kitchen on 1st shot

 ### Scoring
 - Net person plays to 11 points